agsh/onvif/README.md

 ## Tests
 In the library directory run `npm test`

+## Documentation
+To build jsdoc for the library run `npm run jsdoc`

 ## Quick example
 This example asks your camera to look up and starts a web server at port 3030 that distributes a web page with vlc-plugin container which translates video from the camera.